nmmh/chat/readme.md

-# Chat - a golang chat tcp server
+# Chat - a golang chat concurrent tcp server
 ## This is a basic chat server that uses goroutines.
 A telnet client can be used to connect.
 ### This program is an __attempt__ to demonstrate the maintenance of state between goroutines using channels.
 This is a learning excercise.

 >"Do not communicate by sharing memory; instead, share memory by communicating."

-Pfff... very tricky from what I am more used to.
+Pfff... very tricky.

+So I wanted to protect a map from problems arising from being accessed by several different go routines by using channels.
-Anyway, this monster could probably be better written with a RWMUTEX.
+It could probably be better written with a RWMUTEX.
 I considered using the sync map included in GO 1.9 but was terrified of the warning regarding ranging through the map - no guarantee of a consistent map - I dont really know specifically what that means, but I knew I needed to range through the map and so stayed away...

 **I am new to GOLANG.**
 **Postive/constructive criticism will be gratefully received**

 TODO:
 * Close channels when the app stops.
-(I assume the channels in here are a concurrent travesty)
+(I assume the channels in here are a concurrent travesty in terms of leaks etc.)
-* stop using goroutines like they are going out of fashion
+* stop over using channels
-* Clean up messageHandler
+* Clean up messageHandler lots of boilerplate meesages
 * Resolve ownership of the channels (Its not clear whether a separate set of network channels should be used)
 * tests
 * testing on other OSs - currently windows